rongrimes/weewx-tempest-pi/README.md

 I found the wireless connection got faulty after a few days.
 The symptom being that *weewx* would lose data and frequently show temperature (and other readings) as **N/A** with  the daily graphs being dots instead of continuous lines.

 **Cure:** I turned off wireless in the Raspberry Pi Zero 2 and used ethernet-to-usb.
 The data reception was rock solid from then on.

----
----

-## My Scratch area
-This is a "pending notes" area.
-These notes will eventually be added into the main body, or discarded.

-#### TODO
-1. Install PWSWeather site definition.